Geeksltd/GCop/Rules/GCop204.md

 ## Rule description

 This error will be shown when your variable or parameter name is a single character.
-Variable and method parameter names should be descriptive engough to reveal their meaning, purpose and role in that context.
+Variable and method parameter names should be descriptive enough to reveal their meaning, purpose and role in that context.

 There are some exception in this rule:

-  * When the parameter is of type *EventArgs* it can be a single character (usually 'e') for historic reasons.
+  * When the parameter is of type `EventArgs` it can be a single character (usually 'e') for historic reasons.
   * Lambda expression variables
   * Iterator variable in small for loops